Ahmed-Nav/Ahmed-Nav/README.md

 Here's a quick look at my focus areas:

-⚡ Currently Building: A scalable serverless microservice architecture for e-commerce, focusing on optimal data fetching with Next.js.
+⚡ Currently Building: A personalized project management system, engineered as a full-scale system design challenge to consolidate full-stack, DevOps, and cloud-native skills.

 🤝 Seeking Collaboration: Open-source projects that emphasize web accessibility (A11Y) or innovative React applications.

 📚 Deepening Expertise In: Advanced cloud infrastructure, particularly Kubernetes and optimizing CI/CD pipelines on Vercel and DigitalOcean.

-💬 Ask Me About: Full-stack architecture, clean code principles, mobile-first design, and integrating modern JavaScript frameworks.
+💬 **Ask Me About:** Full-stack architecture, event-driven design with Kafka, microservices, clean code principles, and integrating modern JavaScript frameworks.

 💡 Fun Fact: I approach code like architecture—every component must be well-designed, functional, and easily maintained.